 4. One passport size picture front view white background (recent and without glasses).

-5. Original Letter typed addressed to the Consulate General of Mexico specifying the purpose of your entry in Mexico.
-The letter should include your request to have Permanent Resident Visa, date of travel and port of entry, address in Mexico in US and Mexico. (original)
+5. Original Letter typed (in English) addressed to the Consulate General of Mexico specifying the purpose of your entry in Mexico.
+The letter should include your full name (same as your passport), your request to have Permanent Resident Visa, that you receive your pension (from where and amount) or investments, date of travel and port of entry, address in United State and the address that you will have in Mexico. (original)

 6. Documents proving your economic solvency.
 Last six bank statements (the complete official statement month by month, with full name and address – NO P.O.
 Box), in which reflect direct deposit from SSA monthly income of $2,000.00 per month with a minimum average balance of $2,000.00 us dollars at the end of the month.

 If you have Investments, you can present the last twelve months statements (the complete official statement month by month, with full name and address – NO P.O.
 Box) of the financial institution, showing $80,000 us dollars as an average balance at the end of the month.
 Economic Dependent (immediate family members): If the person also applies for the visa, the minimum income required will be the equivalent of 25% additional per month for each member.
 The income required may consist of rents, pensions or income from interest or cash deposits in banking institutions, which can be proved with bank statements or a letter from a bank or government office from where the applicant receives his income, informing the monthly amount that he receives.

 Note: If the documents are from outside of the United States, you must present the original apostilled or legalized and translated into Spanish by an official translator) original and one copy.